 The exchange of information can take different forms, and be aided by various tools and resources.
 In all circumstances, the goal is to promote a patient's understanding and decision-making.

 Patients have the right to make decisions about their own health and to ask questions about their treatment options.
-Physicians are ideally positioned to help patients navigate the abundance of information that confronts today's patient population.
+Physicians are ideally positioned to help patients navigate the abundance of information that confronts today's patients.

 While some patients will choose to be actively involved in treatment decisions, others may rely entirely on the recommendations presented by their physician.
 Regardless of how engaged patients are in weighing options, physicians have a duty to work with patients to achieve informed consent.